DerGuru/The-Resonant/New Chapters/01 - Part1/P1-07_Steam_and_Smalltalk.md

 "You know."
 He hesitated, choosing his words carefully.
 "The academy."

 Lina raised an eyebrow but didn't laugh.
-That was one of the things he appreciated about herùshe took questions seriously, even when they seemed to come from nowhere.
+That was one of the things he appreciated about her - she took questions seriously, even when they seemed to come from nowhere.
 "That's a weird question."

 "I know.
 Sorry."